patchlevel/event-sourcing/docs/pages/normalizer.md

     public DateTimeImmutable $date;
 }
 ```
-The whole thing also works with property promotion and readonly properties.
+And the whole thing also works with property promotion and readonly properties too.

 ```php
 use Patchlevel\Hydrator\Normalizer\DateTimeImmutableNormalizer;